 In 2004 Zucker and his then-wife attended a dinner party in San Francisco, where, Zucker later recalled, the city’s then-district attorney, Kamala Harris “really knocked our socks off.”
 So impressed with Harris was Zucker, that in 2009 he hosted a “power breakfast” at New York’s Rockefeller Center in order to introduce Harris to some of the city’s most prominent and influential people.
 “Kamala is not just important for the city of San Francisco, the state of California,” Zucker told those in attendance, “but for the entire country.”
 “This is in fact the first time I’ve ever done one of these [power breakfasts],” Zucker added, “and that’s because I have a very, very strict policy because of my job.
 I’ve taken a position that I completely stay out of supporting candidates of any party and try to stay out of politics entirely.”

 In 2019, Cary Poarch, an employee at CNN’s Washington, D.C.
 Bureau, contacted Project Veritas, which uses undercover investigative journalism to expose political and media corruption, and offered to “wear a hidden camera … to expose the bias running rampant” at CNN.
-Over the course of several months, Poarch compiled undercover video and audio footage of numerous long-term employees at CNN, some of whom spoke candidly about Zucker’s hatred for President Donald Trump.
+Over the course of several months, Poarch compiled undercover audio and video footage of numerous long-term employees at CNN, some of whom spoke candidly about Zucker’s hatred for President Donald Trump.
 In one video clip, for instance, CNN media coordinator Nick Neville stated: “Jeff Zucker – basically president of CNN – has a personal vendetta against Trump.
 Your own biases are gonna be there.
 They’re going to seep into what you think, they’re gonna seep into what you say, so if Jeff Zucker like blatantly hates Trump, and he runs CNN (which he does) … it’s not gonna be positive for Trump.
 He hates him [Trump].
 It’s gonna be negative!”

 In another clip, CNN media coordinator Christian Sierra recounted an instance where, while host Jake Tapper was on the air conducting a contentious interview with White House senior adviser Kellyanne Conway, Zucker entered the control room and told the program’s executive producer to skip commercials and continue grilling Conway, because Zucker wanted to “just fu**ing nail her.”
 Added Sierra: